-Jeffrey Ford, adjunct instructor in English, published two books: Out of Body, a 172- page novel from Tor.com/Pan Macmillan; and The Best of Jeffrey Ford, a short story collection from PS Publishing, U.K., January 2020.
+Jeffrey Ford, part-time instructor in English, published two books: Out of Body, a 172- page novel from Tor.com/Pan Macmillan; and The Best of Jeffrey Ford, a short story collection from PS Publishing, U.K., January 2020.

 James Franklin, professor of politics and government, wrote the article “Human Rights on the March: Repression, Oppression, and Protest in Latin America,” which was accepted for publication in International Studies Quarterly.

 Lee Fratantuono, professor and chair of classics, published an article on Virgil in the Spanish classics journal Myrtia.

 Jerry Goldstein, professor emeritus of botany and microbiology, along with student coauthor Aidan Shumaker ’20, published “Cinnamon Extract and Cinnamaldehyde Inhibit the Replication of T2 Bacteriophage in E. coli: Potential for Use in Antiviral and Anticancer Therapy,” in Research & Reviews: A Journal of Biotechnology, 9(3), 8–17.

 Kellie Hall, director of the Early Childhood Center, and Katherine Glenn-Applegate presented “Nurturing Curious Minds: Asking Smart Questions in Science and Beyond,” at the Action for Children Teaching and Learning Conference on Nov.
 2.